A Physics inspired Functional Operator for Model Uncertainty Quantification in the RKHS: Related Work

 \section{Related Work}

-Existing methods for model uncertainty quantification can be broadly classified into Bayesian \citep{mack, neal, bishop} and non-Bayesian techniques \citep{tib, osb, pearce}.
-Early Bayesian methods involving inference over model weights include Markov-chain Monte Carlo based Bayesian neural networks \citep{bishop}, Hamiltonian Monte Carlo \citep{neal} and Laplacian approximation \citep{mack}.
+Existing methods for model uncertainty quantification can be broadly classified into Bayesian \cite{mack, neal, bishop} and non-Bayesian techniques \cite{tib, osb, pearce}.
+Early Bayesian methods involving inference over model weights include Markov-chain Monte Carlo based Bayesian neural networks \cite{bishop}, Hamiltonian Monte Carlo \cite{neal} and Laplacian approximation \cite{mack}.
 Although mathematically grounded, their applicability towards large datasets and model architectures becomes restrictive due to huge computational overheads involved.
-Faster variational inference based methods were developed later on to increase the training speed and efficiency of Bayesian neural networks \citep{graves, jord, hof}.
-However, such methods still suffer from high dimensionality and high complexity of weight associations making them infeasible for efficient learning of parameter dependencies \citep{projbnn}.
-Deterministic ReLU networks (which are very popular today) on the other hand suffer from arbitrarily high confidence in predictions outside training PDF \citep{hein2, guo}.
-Therefore, some recent approaches attempt to approximate the posterior of deterministic networks in a \textit{partially} Bayesian manner such as stochastic weight averaging \citep{wilson1}, constructing a Gaussian distribution over the weights \citep{hein} and by fitting a Gaussian distribution over stochastic gradient descent iterations \citep{wilson2}. \citet{khan} attempts to approximate Bayesian uncertainty of models by leveraging perturbation of weights during SGD.
-Other partial Bayesian approaches include \citep{gales, light}.
-Another category of uncertainty estimation methods include post-hoc calibration of networks to improve uncertainty estimation \citep{guo, kul}.
+Faster variational inference based methods were developed later on to increase the training speed and efficiency of Bayesian neural networks \cite{graves, jord, hof}.
+However, such methods still suffer from high dimensionality and high complexity of weight associations making them infeasible for efficient learning of parameter dependencies \cite{projbnn}.
+Deterministic ReLU networks (which are very popular today) on the other hand suffer from arbitrarily high confidence in predictions outside training PDF \cite{hein2, guo}.
+Therefore, some recent approaches attempt to approximate the posterior of deterministic networks in a \textit{partially} Bayesian manner.
+Examples of such methods are stochastic weight averaging (SWA) \cite{wilson1}, construction of a Gaussian distribution over the weights \cite{hein} and recent popular method of fitting a Gaussian distribution over weights by combining SWA solution with diagonal covariance from SGD iterates \cite{wilson2}. \cite{khan} attempts to approximate Bayesian uncertainty of models by leveraging perturbation of weights during SGD.
+Other partial Bayesian approaches include \cite{gales, light}.
+Another category of uncertainty estimation methods include post-hoc calibration of networks to improve uncertainty estimation \cite{guo, kul}.
 However, their performance range outside of training PDF is limited.
 Non-Bayesian techniques include ensemble based methods that aggregate outputs of multiple differently initialized models to give probabilistic outputs.
-A significant work in this line is that of \citet{laks}, where authors use deep ensemble neural networks to quantify output uncertainty.
-This method often produces the best results in many applications. \citet{sha} attempts to simulate ensemble models by integrating over a constructed Gaussian distribution of models.
-Another work attempts to quantify uncertainty using an ensemble of optimal loss surface paths of a neural network \citep{loss}.
-A popular work by \citet{gal} suggest to use Monte Carlo Dropout during model testing as an efficient way of extracting output uncertainty information.
+A significant work in this line is that of \cite{laks}, where authors use deep ensemble neural networks to quantify output uncertainty.
+This method often produces the best results in many applications. \cite{sha} attempts to simulate ensemble models by integrating over a constructed Gaussian distribution of models.
+Another work attempts to quantify uncertainty using an ensemble of optimal loss surface paths of a neural network \cite{loss}.
+A popular work by \cite{gal} suggest to use Monte Carlo Dropout during model testing as an efficient way of extracting output uncertainty information.